Supreme Court rules for American Express in credit card case

 - Firefox is back, and it’s time to give it a try | Tech Review

-American Express cheered the ruling in a brief statement after it was announced.
+American Express cheered the ruling in a statement after it was announced.

 “The Supreme Court’s decision is a major victory for consumers and for American Express.
 It will help to promote competition and innovation in the payments industry,” the statement said.